 There may be other diagnostic tests that your doctor will discuss with you depending on your child's individual situation.
 After we complete all necessary tests, our experts meet to review and discuss what they have learned about your child's condition.
 Then we will meet with you and your family to discuss the results and outline the best possible treatment options.
-All patients undergoing resection of brain tumors in our program are also invited to participate in our ongoing research studies which allow genetic profiling of each child’s tumor.
+All patients undergoing resection of brain tumors in our program are also invited to participate in our ongoing research studies that allow genetic profiling of each child’s tumor.
 These studies may potentially guide personalized (precision) medicine.

 What are the treatment options for GBM?

-Your child's physician will determine a specific course of treatment based on several factors, including your child's age, overall health and medical history, the type, location, and size of the tumor and the extent of the disease.
-Treatments for GBMs may include neurosurgery, radiation and chemotherapy.
+Your child's physician will determine a specific course of treatment based on several factors, including your child's age, overall health and medical history, the type, location, and size of the tumor, and the extent of the disease.
+Treatments for GBMs may include neurosurgery, radiation, and chemotherapy.

 The first treatment is usually surgery to remove as much of the tumor as possible, ideally using advanced techniques to maximize tumor removal, such as intraoperative MRI, in which surgeons can visualize the tumor as they operate.
 Complete resection, or surgical removal, of the entire tumor is ideal when possible, though most high-grade gliomas cannot be completely removed because they tend to infiltrate into adjacent healthy tissues.
 In general, the more completely the tumor can be removed, the greater the chances for survival.